Spiritual Care and Mental Health Scholarship

 Applications for the scholarship may be submitted by students who are presently studying spiritual care and/or mental health.

-Applications should be submitted by 7th January 2020.
-Applications received after 7 January 2020 may be processed in a second round.
-Click here to find further details regarding the scholarship and an application form.
+Applications should be submitted by 14th January 2022.
+Applications received after 14 January 2022 may be processed in a second round.
+Further details and an application form are available here.

 Postgraduate Australia Scholarship